w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 Once your submission is executed, your referendum will appear under your chosen track on the Polkadot-JS UI [referenda page](https://polkadot.js.org/apps/#/referenda).

-### Place a Decision Deposit for the Treasury Track Referendum
+### Placing a Decision Deposit for the Treasury Track Referendum

 For the referendum to move from preparing phase to the deciding phase, a decision deposit needs to be placed.
 The decision deposit values for each individual